LATEST NEWSALL NEWS

-The Road Commission for Oakland County will begin a project to reconstruct Dequindre Road between Burningbush Road and West Utica Road June 20.
+The Road Commission for Oakland County is overseeing a project to reconstruct Dequindre Road between Burningbush Road and West Utica Road.
+A four-week detour around the intersection of Dequindre and West Utica roads begins Sept.
+9. The detour will route West Utica Road traffic to Dobry Road.

 The project includes storm drainage and widening of portions of the road resulting in a five-lane concrete reconstruction the length of the entire project.